Editor's Note: This article has been updated to reflect a change in collaborators that occurred after publication.

 Dr. Kaufman planted the seed for the registry when he submitted a project for funding to the DOD in 2015.
 He didn’t receive the funding, but his proposal prompted the DOD and NIH to discuss collaboration, which led to a federal solicitation for the registry.

 “Receiving the grant is an honor and a large responsibility,” says Dr. Kaufman, the W. Hall Wendel, Jr. Musculoskeletal Research Professor and director of Mayo Clinic’s Motion Analysis Laboratory.
 “This will be a collaborative effort, drawing on the expertise of several subcontractors and Mayo Clinic alumni.”

-Dr. Kaufman’s team will include the American Academy of Orthopedic Surgeons (AAOS); the Thought Leadership and Innovation Foundation; and FIGmd Inc., an Illinois-based company that designs, develops and deploys health care IT solutions for the management of clinical data quality parameters.
+Dr. Kaufman’s team will include the American Academy of Orthopedic Surgeons (AAOS); the Thought Leadership and Innovation Foundation; and Prometheus Research LLC, a Connecticut-based health care informatics company that develops clinical research registries that accelerate discovery.

 Dr. Kaufman’s Mayo Clinic colleague, Daniel Berry, M.D., the L.Z.
 Gund Professor of Orthopedics, has been in charge of registries for the AAOS; and colleague David Lewallen, M.D., is medical director of the American Joint Replacement Registry — part of the AAOS.